gvwilson/sensibleadventures/nardica/nardica.md

 "Yeah, he was."
 She kissed the top of Iffy's head.
 "Everyone's special,
-but he was extra special.
+but Ignacio was extra special.
 In a lot o' ways."
 She sniffled,
 a sound as startling in its own way as an alarm bell ringing.
-"Prob'ly best if we don't talk to your uncle about any o' them."
+"Prob'ly best if we don't talk about it in front o' Jack."

 "'Course not,"
 Iffy agreed hastily.